-- EV 5.3.1 All cells that store the TS energy must be enclosed in (a) TSAC(s). - EV 5.3.2 Each TS accumulator segment must not exceed a maximum static voltage of 120 VDC, a maximum energy of 6 MJ, see EV 5.1.2, and a maximum mass of 12 kg. - EV 5.3.3 If spare TS accumulators are used, they must be of the same size, weight, and type as those that are replaced. - EV 5.3.4 Spare cells must be stored in an electrically insulated container made of fire retardant material, see T 1.2.1.
-The container must be labeled according to EV 5.3.8. - EV 5.3.5 Spare accumulators and spare cells must be presented at technical inspection. - EV 5.3.6 It must be possible to open the TSAC for technical inspection. - EV 5.3.7 Each TSAC must be removable from the vehicle while still remaining rules compliant without the need to install extra components.
-A dummy connector or similar may be used to restore the system's isolation, see EV 4.5. - EV 5.3.8 The vehicle number, the university name, and the ESO phone number(s) must be displayed and written in Roman Sans-Serif characters of at least 20 mm high on the lid of each TSAC.
+- EV 5.3.1 All cells that store the TS energy must be enclosed in TSACs. - EV 5.3.2 Each TS accumulator segment must not exceed a maximum static voltage of 120 VDC, a maximum energy of 6 MJ, see EV 5.1.2, and a maximum mass of 12 kg. - EV 5.3.3 Spare cells must be stored in an electrically insulated container made of fire retardant material, see T 1.2.1.
+The container must be labeled according to EV 5.3.7. - EV 5.3.4 Spare accumulators and spare cells must be presented at technical inspection. - EV 5.3.5 It must be possible to open the TSAC for technical inspection. - EV 5.3.6 Each TSAC must be removable from the vehicle while still remaining rules compliant without the need to install extra components.
+A dummy connector or similar may be used to restore the system's isolation, see EV 4.5. - EV 5.3.7 The vehicle number, the university name, and the ESO phone numbers must be displayed and written in Roman Sans-Serif characters of at least 20 mm high on the lid of each TSAC.
 The characters must be clearly visible and placed on a high-contrast background.